The nimbl Prepaid Mastercard® Card Agreement

 18.2 If you do not agree with the changes to the Agreement, you may at any time within the two months’ notice period terminate your Agreement and subject to paragraphs 12.2 to 12.5, you can redeem any unused Available Balance at that time without a charge.
 However, in the event you do not cancel during this period then you will be deemed to have accepted them and the changes will apply to you.

-19.1 You can cancel your Account at any time via the Online Portal or via Customer Services.
+19.1 You can cancel your Account at any time via the Online Portal or via contacting Customer Services.
+Any unused Account Service Charges, or part thereof, will not be refunded.

 19.4 You may cancel/block your Card at any time after the cancellation period.